KAJAMOIDEEN/KAJAMOIDEEN/README.md

 - 🌱 I’m currently learning **New Technologies**

-- 👨‍💻 All of my projects are available at [https://kajamoideen.vercel.app/](https://kajamoideen.vercel.app/)
+- 👨‍💻 All of my projects are available at <a href="https://kajamoideen.vercel.app" target="_blank">https://kajamoideen.vercel.app</a>

 - 💬 Ask me about **Java, MYSQL, Springboot Etc.**